 Balloon payments are most commonly applied to commercial loans secured against an asset, but they may be available for other types of car finance too.

-The interest on commercial car finance is tax deductible.
-Taking out a balloon payment will increase the proportion of your outgoing cash flow that's tax deductible.
+The interest in commercial car finance is tax-deductible.
+Taking out a balloon payment will increase the proportion of your outgoing cash flow that's tax-deductible.